rvallet/escapegameonline/README.md

 Then, launch the .bat file on windows (read section [Prerequisites](https://github.com/rvallet/escapegameonline#prerequisites) below).

+NOTE : By launching the file DEV-MODE.bat, you will force the activation of this mode (whatever the setting of the properties file).

 ### Options
 Edit the following file in a text editor : [/main/resources/game_settings.properties](https://github.com/rvallet/escapegameonline/blob/master/src/main/resources/game_settings.properties)